opele/simpleMasterServer/readme.md

 crontab -e
 0 4 * * * /opt/msqp/restart.sh
 ```
-Assuming you have copied the ips.txt and MasterServer class into /opt/msqp
+Assuming you have copied the MasterServer class into /opt/msqp

 # Troubleshooting